dhdaines/playa/README.md

     playa --text fascinating-research-paper.pdf
     playa --text-objects colorful-presentation.pdf

-Or images, in JPEG and PNM format (may not work for all images):
+Or images, in JPEG and PNM (or sometimes TIFF) format (may not work for all images):

     playa --images imagedir splashy-resume.pdf